-The 4,000-seat Alumni Stadium, with its all-weather artifical surface, is home to Hanover's football, men's lacrosse and men's and women's track & field teams.
+The 4,000-seat Alumni Stadium, with its all-weather artificial surface, is home to Hanover's football, men's lacrosse and men's and women's track & field teams.

-Brouillette Field, the Panthers' softball home, features a crushed red-brick infield and an agrilime warning track in the outfield.
-The K.T.
-Young Ballpark, home for the baseball program, has a crushed red brick and natural turf infield and an outfield fence lined with more than 100 trees.
+Kops-Bedel Stadium, home to the softball program, features a crushed red-brick infield and an agrilime warning track in the outfield.
+Scenic K.T.
+Young Ballpark, Hanover's baseball facility, has a crushed red brick and natural turf infield and an outfield fence lined with more than 100 trees.

 Zeddies Tennis Center, the newly built home of Hanover's men's and women's tennis squads, features eight courts with an adjacent lighted pavilion for gatherings and events.

-The men's and women's soccer programs use two natural turf fields and also host occasional matches on the stadium's artificial surface.
+The men's and women's soccer programs use two natural turf fields and also host occasional matches on Alumni Stadium's artificial surface.

 Hanover's men's and women's cross country teams compete on a varied-terrain course which covers a portion of Hanover's 650-acre campus.
 The course has hosted the 2003 and 2008 NCAA Division III national championships as well as a number of conference and regional championships.

-Hanover's women's golf teams host matches at Spring Hills Golf Course in Hanover and Sunrise Golf Course in Madison, Ind.
-The men's team hosts its matches at Shadowood Golf Course in Seymour, Ind.
+Hanover's women's golf teams host matches at Sunrise Golf Course in Madison, Ind and Shadowood Golf Course in Seymour, Ind.
+The men's team also hosts its matches at Shadowood.